NeuralNoble/makemore/makemore-part3/notes.md

 📌 **Goal:** Ensures weight matrices have unit norm, preventing gradient explosion or collapse.

 ### **Steps:**
-1. Create a random weight matrix $ W $
+1. Create a random weight matrix $W$
 2. Apply **QR decomposition** to make it orthogonal.
 3. Use the resulting **orthogonal matrix** as initialization.